soxueren/atsd/api/sql/README.md

 'group-1' NOT IN entity.groups -- entity does NOT belong to the specified group
 ```

-Entity Group names are case-sensitive.
+Entity group names are case-sensitive.

 ```sql
 SELECT datetime, entity, value, entity.groups